Skip to content

 }

-There are few things that you can notice in this example:
+There are a few things that you can notice in this example:

-• Each union type discriminator field $type field that holds the type name, and corresponding key with the name of the type, that holds value of union variant.
+• Each union type has a discriminator field, $type, which holds the type name, and a corresponding key with the name of the type, which holds the value of the union variant.

-• This is opinionated way, and library don't allow to change it.
-I was experimenting with making this behaviour customizable, but it make code and API mode complex, and I prefer to keep it simple, and increase interoperability between different libraries and applications, that way.
+• This is an opinionated approach, and the library doesn't allow it to be changed.
+I was experimenting with making this behavior customizable, but it makes the code and API more complex, and I prefer to keep it simple, thereby increasing interoperability between different libraries and applications.

-• Recursive union types are supported, and they are marshaled as nested JSON objects.]
+• Recursive union types are supported and are marshaled as nested JSON objects.

-• $type don't have to have full package import name, nor type parameter, mostly because in shared.JSONUnmarshal[Tree[int]](json) you hint that your code accepts Tree[int].
+• $type doesn't have to have the full package import name, nor type parameter, mostly because in shared.JSONUnmarshal[Tree[int]](json) you hint that your code accepts Tree[int].

 • I'm considering adding explicit type discriminators like example.Branch[int] or example.Leaf[int].
-It could increase type strictness on client side, BUT it makes generating TypeScript types more complex, and I'm not sure if it's worth it.
+It could increase type strictness on the client side, but it makes generating TypeScript types more complex, and I'm not sure if it's worth it.

-• It's not shown on this example, but you can also reference types and union types from other packages, and serialization will work as expected.
+• It's not shown in this example, but you can also reference types and union types from other packages, and serialization will work as expected.